TassAbdul/Tassabdul.github.io/index.md

-I am a Ph.D. student at the [AI Lab](http://brown.edu/Research/AI/index.html) at Brown University, advised by Professor [Carsten Eickhoff](http://brown.edu/Research/AI/people/carsten.html) and Professor [Ritambhara Singh](https://ritambharasingh.com/).
+I am a Ph.D. student at the [Health AI Lab](http://brown.edu/Research/AI/index.html) at Brown University, advised by Professor [Carsten Eickhoff](http://brown.edu/Research/AI/people/carsten.html) and Professor [Ritambhara Singh](https://ritambharasingh.com/).
 I am also a [ACM SIGHPC Fellow](https://www.sighpc.org/for-your-career/fellowships/2022-fellowship-winners).
 I am interested in applying information retrieval and natural language processing to improve learning, factuality, and evidence-based modeling in various domains, including healthcare.
 I am also passionate about evaluating the performance and robustness of NLP models, including their impact on healthcare accessibility and efficacy in low- and middle-income communities.

 Prior to my graduate studies at Brown, I obtained a Master’s degree in computer science from the University of Cape Town, South Africa (UCT).
 At UCT, I worked with Professor [Geoff Nitschke](http://www.nitschke-lab.uct.ac.za/nitschke/people) on applying evolutionary algorithms to optimize machine learning for predictive analysis.